-Richard Haskayne Scholarship for Individuals with Autism Spectrum Disorder
+Richard Haskayne Scholarship for Individuals on the Autism Spectrum

-The Sinneave Family Foundation (Sinneave) is pleased to offer the Richard Haskayne Post-Secondary Scholarship to students with an Autism Spectrum Disorder (ASD).
-This award is named after Mr. Richard Haskayne, celebrated entrepreneur and philanthropist who added his wisdom and expertise to the early development of the Sinneave Family Foundation.
+The Sinneave Family Foundation (Sinneave) is pleased to offer the Richard Haskayne Post-Secondary Scholarship to students on the autism spectrum.
+This award is named after Mr. Richard Haskayne, celebrated entrepreneur and philanthropist who added his wisdom and expertise to the early development of The Sinneave Family Foundation.
 Mr. Haskayne served as a founding Board Member from 2008-2012.
-We honour his many contributions with an annual Scholarship to a deserving Albertan with Autism Spectrum Disorder (ASD) pursuing a post high school education, training or vocation program.
+We honour his many contributions with an annual scholarship to a deserving Albertan on the autism spectrum who is pursuing a post high school education, training or vocation program.

-• To recognize and reward the achievements of students with ASD who are enrolling in a post high school program (e.g., college, university, vocational/technical school) in Alberta.
+To recognize and reward the achievements of autistic students who are enrolling in a post high school program (e.g., college, university, vocational/technical school) in Alberta.

-• The disbursement of the Haskayne Scholarship for 2020 may be up to a maximum of $10,000.
+The disbursement of the Haskayne Scholarship may be up to a maximum of $10,000.
 The amount and number of scholarships awarded is at the discretion of The Sinneave Family Foundation.
 Award amounts are typically:

 Terms and Conditions of the Richard Haskayne Scholarship – Please read carefully before applying:

-• Individuals that are directors, officers, employees, and volunteers, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.
+- Individuals that are Sinneave directors, officers, employees, volunteers, and practicum students, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.

-• Applicants will be notified of the results of the competition in August.
-The award will be disbursed after the recipient provides proof of enrollment to The Sinneave Family Foundation.
+Applicants will be notified of the results of the competition in August, 2021.
+The award will be disbursed after the recipient provides proof of enrolment to Sinneave.
 A T4A will be issued for the amount of the award.